Email FacebookTwitterMenu burgerClose thin

-When it comes to sharing property, there are a few different forms of legal ownership people can choose from.
+When it comes to sharing property, there are a few different forms of legal ownership that people can choose from.
 Two common options are joint tenancy and community property.
-Though joint tenancy and community property are similar in some ways, there are a few important differences to note when it comes to estate planning.
-Let’s take a look at what each entails and which might be better for your specific situation.
+Though similar in some ways, there are a few important differences to note when it comes to estate planning.
+Understanding these differences can help you determine whether community property vs. joint tenancy might be better for your specific situation.

 A financial advisor can offer valuable insight into property ownership arrangements that fit your goals, risk profile and timeline.